kellenmace/spotify-playlist-page-search/README.md

 - In the web browser, click the extension icon to open the popup.
 - Paste in your Spotify app's Client ID and click the button to save it.
 - Click the "Connect to Spotify" button.
+- In the Spotify page that is displayed, click the "Agree" button to allow the extension to connect to your Spotify app.

-The Spotify Playlist Page Search extension will then be connected to your Spotify app and you can begin using it.
+The Spotify Playlist Page Search extension will now be connected to your Spotify app and you can begin using it.

 ## FAQ